DShot is a new communication protocol between flight controller (FC) and ESC, substitute to Oneshot and Multishot. DShot stands for Digital Shot.

 Standard PWM, Oneshot125, Oneshot42, and Multishot these are all analogue signals.
 They all rely on the length of the electrical pulse to determine the value being sent.
 Analog signals have potential issues with value accuracy because:

-- Due to the possibly different speed of the oscillators in ESC’s and FC, the length of the pulse might not be measured accurately.
-This is also the reason why ESC calibration is required to sync the oscillators
+- Due to the possibly different speed of the oscillators (or clock) in ESC’s and FC, the length of the pulse might not be measured accurately, escpially when we are talking about it’s down to the level of micro seconds.
+This is the reason why ESC calibration is required to sync the oscillators

 With digital protocol, there won’t be any of these problems.
 It’s exciting to know that ESC calibration will no longer be necessary.
 Because of the nature of digital signal, which is one’s and zero’s, it will also be much more resistant to electrical noise.